List of Athletics first-round draft picks: Picks

+Rick Monday (1965) was the first pick of the first draft in league history.

+Mike Stenhouse was the final pick of the first round of the 1979 draft and one of two first-round picks who did not sign with the Athletics that year.

 John Wasdin (1993) is one of six players taken by the A's from the state of Florida.

 Eric Chavez (1996) won six Rawlings Gold Glove Awards while with Oakland.

 Barry Zito (1999) won a Cy Young Award while with the Athletics in 2002.

 Huston Street (2004) is one of four Athletics' first-round draft picks to win the Rookie of the Year Award.

 Travis Buck (2005) is the third player the Athletics have drafted in the first round from Arizona State University, the first since they did so back-to-back in the first two years of the draft.